Table of Contents

 Getting Keys and Values

-I like the sample code method of using yield.
-Not keen on having the counter, so we can use recursion instead:
+I appreciate the sample code’s use of yield.
+However, I am not keen on using a counter, so recursion was considered instead:

 # DO NOT DO THIS